 People:

-Your software should align with the skills and needs of your team.
+Your construction accounting software should align with the skills and needs of your team.
 It’s vital that the software is user-friendly and that your staff can use it effectively without extensive training.
 This alignment ensures that your team can quickly adapt to the new system, which reduces downtime and boosts productivity.

 Process